 Collecting Antiquities - An Introductory Guide is essentially a picture book providing an overview of the field.
 There is a good synopsis of object types but the text is relatively brief and there is little detail for the specialist.
 However, it is a classic text and should be on every collector's bookshelf - it not only shows the breath of the market and the range of objects that are available to the collector, but illustrates some very fine examples.
 Indeed sometimes items illustrated appear on the market today - illustration in 'the book' is regarded as a fine provenance.

 Magazines for collectors

 There used to be three magazines for collectors of antiquities - Coins and Antiquities (1998-1999), Ancient (1986-1999) and Minerva (1990-2020).
 Sadly only Minerva continues today but in 2020 it was taken over by Current Publishing and the magazine no longer advocates collecting or carries dealer or auctioneer advertisements.
 Nowadays it is just another bland archaeology magazine in a crowded market and will be of little interest to collectors.
 In our opinion, Ancient was the best magazine and had a specific focus on collecting antiquities, followed by Coins and Antiquities, with Minerva the early issues are the best.
 Copies of Ancient are hard to find but well worth looking for, sometimes issues may be advertised on eBay.
 Coins & Antiquities was an excellent magazine, but sadly only published for one year.
-Like Ancient, sometimes issues may be found on eBay, as may early issue of Minerva.
+Like Ancient, sometimes issues may be found on eBay, as may early issues of Minerva.

 Collecting ancient lamps